theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/hypostasis-of-the-archons/text/index.md

 ---
 layout: base.njk

+# === Unified Header Hierarchy ===
+siteTitle: "The Gnostic Key"
+pillarTitle: "The Vault"
+gateTitle: "Codex Reborn"
+seriesTitle: "Nag Hammadi – Codex II"
+episodeTitle: "The Hypostasis of the Archons"
+seasonTitle: null
+partTitle: null

+# === Page Metadata ===
 title: "The Hypostasis of the Archons (The Reality of the Rulers)"
-description: "A Gnostic revelation describing the origin of the Archons — rulers of the material cosmos — and the soul’s awakening through Sophia’s intervention and remembrance of the divine light."
+description: "A revelation describing the origin of the Archons, their deception of humanity, and the soul’s awakening through Sophia’s intervention and remembrance of the divine light."
 tagline: "The Reality of the Rulers ✦ Sophia’s defiance ✦ the birth of the true human"
 tier: free
 pageId: "the-vault-codex-reborn-nag-hammadi-codex-ii-hypostasis-of-the-archons-text"

 glyph: "👁"
 glyphRow: ["🜂", "👁", "🜂"]
-bodyClass: "vault"
+bodyClass: vault
-accent: "vault"
+accent: vault

+# === URL ===
 permalink: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/hypostasis-of-the-archons/text/index.html"

+# === Breadcrumbs ===
 breadcrumbs:
   - { title: "The Gnostic Key", url: "/" }
   - { title: "The Vault", url: "/pillars/the-vault/" }